PBR/GenesysParser/README.md

 This project acts as an intermediate layer between the Genesys PGR API and an application that utilises its data.
-It is intended to both facilitate the query setup, as well as automate a bit part of the response collection.
+It is intended to both facilitate the query setup, as well as automate a big part of the response collection.

 ## Requirements